kwhms/kwhms.github.io/fiction_early_reader_gal/No_Good/NoGood_Accepted_GirlsAndLiterature_07152025.md

 # No Good

-The girl’s family is good at many things.
+Maya’s family is good at many things.
-But the girl feels she is not.
+But Maya feels she is not.

-Grandpa makes food.
+Grandpa cooks food.
 He makes chocolate cake.
 He adds coconut.
 He adds mango.
 He adds pineapple.

 It is big.
 It is sweet.
 It is good.

-But her cake is flat.
+But Maya’s cake is flat.
 It is not good.
-She feels sad.
+Maya feels sad.

 Her brother plays baseball.
 He runs.
 He hits the ball.
-He hits it high in the sky.
+He hits it high in the sky\!

 His friends clap.
 They jump.
 “Hooray\!” they say.

-But her bat is small.
+But Maya’s bat is small.
-She can not run fast.
+She cannot run fast.
-She feels sad.
+Maya feels sad.

 Grandma paints animals.
 Her horse is big.
 Her horse looks real.
 It looks like a photo.

-But the girl draws a tiger.
+Maya draws a tiger.
 She uses a crayon.
-The tiger looks like a dog.
+But the tiger looks like a dog.
-Not a good one.
-She feels sad.
+Maya feels sad.

-She goes to her mom.
+Maya goes to her mom.
-She says,
-“Mom, I am no good at things.”
+“Mom, I am no good at things.
-“I try, but I feel sad.”
+I try, but I feel sad,” she says.

 Mom gives her a hug.
 Mom smiles.